canonical/ubuntu-frame/docs/how-to/use-ubuntu-frame-with-nvidia.md

 ## Conclusion

-Ubuntu Frame supports Nvidia GPUs across Ubuntu and Ubuntu Core, delivering the most value and performance out of your choice of hardware.
+Ubuntu Frame supports Nvidia GPUs, delivering the most value and performance out of your choice of hardware.